valeriepatu9/ece-devops-2020-fall/modules/6-docker-containers/labs.md

      ```
      docker build -t hello-world-docker .
      ```
-     Don't forge the `.` at the end of the command.
-It is here to tell Docker it should look for a Dockerfile in the current directory. `-t` tags the built container with the name you want, here `hello-world-docker`
+     - Don't forge the `.` at the end of the command.
+It is here to tell Docker it should look for `Dockerfile` in the current directory.
+     - `-t` tag - to built container with the name you want (here `hello-world-docker`)
 4. Check if your Docker container appears in the local Docker images:
    ```
    docker images